apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 ```

 Now, to get a ready-to-deploy quantized model two steps are required:
-- prepare data loader with calibration data - this data will be used as input to the network.
+1. Prepare data loader with calibration data - this data will be used as input to the network.
 All necessary layers will be observed with layer collector to calculate minimum and maximum value of that layer.
-This flow is internal mechanism and all what useer need to do is to provide data loader
+This flow is internal mechanism and all what user needs to do is to provide data loader.
-- call `quantize_net` function from `contrib.quantize` package - both operator fusion calls will be called inside this API.
+2. Call `quantize_net` function from `contrib.quantize` package - both operator fusion calls will be called inside this API.

 ```
 calib_data_loader = mx.gluon.data.DataLoader(dummy_data, batch_size=batch_size)